 The VAT rate of 13% applies for taxable activities such as:

-- Sales and import of general goods
+- Sales and import of goods (except those stated otherwise)

 - Provision of processing, repair and replacement services

 - Leasing services of tangible and moveable assets